123Spork/extralifealerts/README.md

   participantId: //your extra life id
   teamId: //your extra life team
   eventStartTimestamp: //event start time
-  showDonationCents: //show donation decimalised
+  showDonationCents: //show donations in decimal format ($50 | $50.00)
-  donationPopupTimeout: //time duration the donation popup shows
+  donationPopupTimeout: //length of time to show the donation popup
-  donationMessagePopupTimeout: //time duration the donation message shows
+  donationMessagePopupTimeout: //length of time to show the donation message popup
   speech: {
     voice: //1 to 10, which voice you want to use
     volume: //0 to 1, voice volume